Jump to section

 Several underlying health conditions could be causing high magnesium levels, such as poor function of bodily systems that regulate or require magnesium, including the digestive, endocrine, and the urinary systems.
 Excess magnesium can also be caused by administered magnesium or diet.

 Potential Causes Include:

-- Poor Kidney Function: Kidney disease or kidney failure impacts the regulation of magnesium.
+Kidney disease or kidney failure impacts the regulation of magnesium.
 When kidneys don’t function properly, levels can climb.

-- Endocrine Disorders: The endocrine system uses magnesium, reducing levels when it operates normally.
+The endocrine system uses magnesium, reducing levels when it operates normally.

-- Digestive Issues: Constipation and other conditions that slow the digestive system can cause the body to absorb more dietary magnesium than normal.
+Constipation and other conditions that slow the digestive system can cause the body to absorb more dietary magnesium than normal.

-- Administered Magnesium: Some medications and intravenous fluids contain magnesium and can result in an overdose of magnesium entering the body.
+Some medications and intravenous fluids contain magnesium and can result in an overdose of magnesium entering the body.

-- High Magnesium Diet: Certain pet foods and items like fish or leafy greens can contain high magnesium levels.
+Certain pet foods and items like fish or leafy greens can contain high magnesium levels.

 Veterinary diagnosis will begin with a physical examination and medical history.
 Be prepared to discuss your cat’s eating habits, recent medical treatments, and any known issues.
 Several tests will be required to identify magnesium levels and look for underlying causes.
 An analysis of blood and urine samples is necessary to identify the amount of magnesium in the cat’s system.
 Testing of the cat’s kidney function is also needed, as kidney disorders are the most common cause.
 The results of these tests, along with observation of the clinical signs allow veterinary staff to diagnose the condition.
 Your veterinarian may also monitor cardiac and respiratory function while your pet is being diagnosed and treated.
 An electrocardiogram or ECG will check for heart-related issues.
 X-rays or other imaging techniques may also be employed to observe heart and lung function.